Key takeaways

 Combining with other Chengdu attractions

-• People's Park + Heming Tea House (10 min walk) — for an even slower morning before Kuanzhai afternoon.
+• People’s Park + Heming Tea House (10 min walk) — an even slower morning before a Kuanzhai afternoon.

-• Wenshu Monastery (15 min by metro, Line 1) — Buddhist temple complex with vegetarian lunch.
+• Wenshu Monastery (15 min by metro, Line 1) — a Buddhist temple complex with a famous vegetarian lunch.

-• Chunxi Road + Taikoo Li (15 min by metro) — for modern shopping contrast in the same afternoon.
+• Chunxi Road + Taikoo Li (15 min by metro) — modern-shopping contrast in the same afternoon.

 How do I pronounce Kuanzhai Alley?